mislavcupic/rapid-java-project/README.md

-Project Status: LO2 Conflict Successfully Resolved and Merged.
+Project Status: Main waits for the lo2-conflict/demonstration to cause the merging conflict :)